hmrc/register-trust-other-individual-frontend/Migration to GovUk Frontend.md

 Have made changes to ViewUtils.errorHref and DateErrorFormatter.formatArgs for use in DateInput and ErrorSummary.

-**Note:** The changes to errorHref make error highlighting work for Yes/No Radio buttons only if the message keys used on these pages have "YesNo" in the message Key so any that don't use this format will need to be changed.
+**Note:** The changes to errorHref make error highlighting work for Yes/No Radio buttons only if the message keys used on these pages have "YesNo" in the message Key so any that don't use this format will need to be changed. ***Please be aware there is now a new method for achieving this result at the bottom of this section that doesn't require changing message keys.***

 We have for error summary